jlelong/LaTeX-Workshop-wiki/Compile.md

 When building the project, the first recipe is used by default.
 See the [setting](#latex-workshoplatexrecipedefault).
 You can compile with another recipe by command `latex-workshop.recipes`.
 By default [`latexmk`](https://ctan.org/pkg/latexmk) is used.
 This tool is bundled in most LaTeX distributions, and requires perl to execute.

 If you want to preset a per-file recipe, you may also consider place the LaTeX Workshop-specific derivative `%!LW recipe=recipe-name` at the top of your root file, similar to the wider recognized `%!TeX root=root-file` magic comment.
+See

 ### LaTeX tools